 Because there is often a "code of silence" among physicians, the number of physicians willing to testify on behalf of plaintiffs is limited and the costs for their testimony can be very high.
 Defendant physicians often have any number of expert witnesses available, including their own colleagues in the community, even when the malpractice is relatively clear.
 Insurance companies, bolstered by a medical profession that believes it should be immune from civil suits, are often willing to fight to the finish on malpractice claims.
 Settlements, if they occur, rarely occur before trial is imminent.

 The result is that medical malpractice claims are expensive and difficult.
 Proving the claim requires expertise, resources and a willingness to take a claim to trial.

-Our Orange County medical malpractice lawyers can help.
-We have the resources to conduct a thorough investigation of medical mistakes and surgical errors and the ability to utilize experts who can help establish the legal liability of health care providers.
-We prepare each case as if it were going to trial.
-If we do not receive a settlement offer acceptable to you, we are ready to proceed to trial to get the justice you deserve.
+As an experienced Orange County medical malpractice attorney, I can help.
+I have the resources to conduct a thorough investigation of medical mistakes and surgical errors and the ability to utilize experts who can help establish the legal liability of health care providers.
+I prepare each case as if it were going to trial.
+If you and I do not receive a settlement offer acceptable to you, then I will be ready to proceed to trial to get the justice you deserve.

-The plain truth is doctors and others involved in health care can, and do, make mistakes that result in injury and death.
-Our malpractice lawyers also represent wrongful death claims stemming from medical negligence.
+The plain truth is that doctors and others involved in health care can, and do, make mistakes that result in injury and death.

 If you believe you have been the victim of medical/health care malpractice, contact an Orange County medical malpractice lawyer to evaluate your case as quickly as possible.
-Your initial consultation is free and we charge no fee unless we recover damages for you.
-We have the experience and expertise necessary to maximize a settlement or verdict for malpractice cases.
+Your initial consultation is free and I charge no fee unless I recover damages for you.
+I have the experience and expertise necessary to maximize a settlement or verdict for malpractice cases.